 Think of ETFs as a shipping container full of investments like shares and bonds.
 If you invest in an ETF, you buy a share of the entire container and own a tiny slice of every investment in it.

-ETFs allow investors to buy a number of shares in a single trade.
+ETFs allow investors to buy many investments in a single order.
 As the name suggests, you invest your money into a fund, similar to how it would work with a company like Kiwi Wealth.
-The difference is, rather than giving a finance company your money and getting 'units' in a fund, you buy shares in a fund via the share market.

 Which one should I choose?

 Hatch lists over 900 ETFs.
 Some popular types of ETFs are listed below with a few examples.
 This isn't an exhaustive list, just a starting point for your research: